Here are 4 ways B2B Revenue Attribution can fire up your Account-Based Marketing

 However, the ceaseless growth in digital touches and the data that comes with them, as well as the tools available to marketers, has meant that ABM is now more attainable than ever.

-The growth in data, channels, optimisation, automation, and analytics has meant that connecting with these top accounts has become that much easier.
+The growth in data, channels, optimization, automation, and analytics has meant that connecting with these top accounts has become that much easier.

-With this said, there are notable risks involved in ABM which are worth addressing here.
+With this said, there are notable risks involved in ABM that are worth addressing here.

 The risks of going all-in with ABM